the fastest way to color harmony is painting with a limited palette

 • Ultramarine Blue

-This palette with the addition of white will give you a wide range of mixed colors.
+This palette with the addition of white will give us a wide range of mixed colors.

 • It is easy to mix orange from yellow and red.
 Use white or blue to vary the oranges.

-• Ultramarine Blue and Cad.
-Yellow Light make some lovely greens.
-Adding red or orange to the greens gives you a wider variation.
+• Ultramarine Blue and Cadmium Yellow Light make some lovely greens.
+Adding red or a mixed orange to the greens creates a wider variation.

 • Red and blue mix to make violet.
-However, the violet from Ultramarine Blue and Cad.
-Red Light is a bit muddy, not a real clean color.
+However, the violet from Ultramarine Blue and Cadmium Red is a bit muddy, not a real clean color.

 double primary palette

-A double primary palette, also called a split-primary palette includes a warm and cool version of each of the primary colors.
+A double primary palette is also called a split-primary palette.
+Each primary color has a warm and cool variation to mimic the way natural light affects color.

 • Cadmium Yellow Light and Cadmium Yellow Medium